 Self-service onboarding model

 As we’ve discussed, self-service is good from a company point of view as it’s less resource-intensive.
 Despite this, you should aim to provide a good self-service model.

 What makes a good self-service model?

-- Video tutorials, webinar, forums and on-demand resources will all help your customer to get to grips with your product quickly, efficiently and effectively
+- Video tutorials, webinars, forums and on-demand resources will all help your customer to get to grips with your product quickly, efficiently and effectively

 - Manual onboarding – provide a customer support member to talk to with a dedicated account management model